tegola-hubs/tegola-hubs.github.com/news/index.md

   * [More on Knoydart] and community broadband
   * Mention in [The Scotsman], [The Press and Journal] and the [Metro]

+* HUBS figures prominently in a [BBC Scotland Out of Doors] programmme

 [The Scotsman]:/news/Tegola.Scotsman.12Oct12.pdf
 [The Press and Journal]:/news/Tegola.P&J.12Oct12.pdf
 [Metro]:/news/Tegola.Metro.12Oct12.pdf